williamholm/attempt1/README.md

-Below is the core of an entity component system I am working on, the full project can be seen here: https://github.com/williamholm/IBECS.
-In order to keep this shorter almost all sorting implementation and derivation of <code>Comp</code> and <code>ET</code> has been left out.
+Below is the core of an entity component system I am working on to improve my c++, the full project can be seen here: https://github.com/williamholm/IBECS.
+In order to keep this shorter sorting implementation and derivation of <code>Comp</code> and <code>ET</code> has been left out.

+The three major questions I have for anyone able to review are:
+- Is there a way to generate the tuple in <code>ETData</code> that does not require component types to be default constructable?
+- Is the Sparse set implementation ok?
+- Does it make more sense to move all of <code>TypeSortedSS</code> into <code>EntityManager</code>, and replace <code>mSparses</code> with a tuple of <code>mCDS</code> instead?
 ```c++
 template<Comp_ID id, typename ComponentType = typename CompInfo<id>::type>
 struct Comp